Year 12 students are invited to apply to Step On: a programme on language learning, creativity and study skills at SOAS.

 - Live in/within a commutable distance from London

-- Be currently, or previously, eligible for Free School Meals
+- are or have been eligible for Free School Meals

-- Be the first generation in their family to attend university
+- are first generation in their family to attend university

 This programme has a particular but not restricted focus on languages.
 It is suitable for students interested in pursuing higher education studies in art and humanities, languages and culture, law and social sciences.